dlpduy/assignment_CA/README.md

 # Assignment Computer Architecture

-Group: Dividing two numbers by Assembly
+Group: Dividing two numbers by Assembly.

-individual: Calculating π with the Monte Carlo
+Individual: Calculating π with the Monte Carlo.